turingcompl33t/turingcompl33t.github.io/_posts/2022-9-10-Cppstd-Vector-Bool.md

 printf("%zu\n", sizeof(bool));
 ```

 prints the value `1`.
-In the implementation of `std::vector`, each item in the container is allocated its own storage area in a contiguous memory region (subject to alignment constraints).
+Furthermore, in the implementation of `std::vector`, each item in the container is allocated its own storage area in a contiguous memory region (subject to alignment constraints).
 Together, these two facts imply that for a non-specialized implementation of `std::vector<bool>`, **each boolean element takes 1 byte**.

 It is easy to see that such an implementation is space-efficient.
 Each boolean element consumes a full byte of space, when we know that **the information contained in a `bool` can be expressed by a single bit**.